SuperIzzo/TopWar/README.md

 Battle Dyzx
 ======

-A LÖVE2D game with spinning tops
+A LÖVE2D game prototype with spinning tops.
+The actual game will be in C++